NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] PipingLength is the length of hot water piping from the shared recirculation loop to the farthest hot water fixture, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 10 feet of piping for each floor level, plus 5 feet of piping for unconditioned basements (if any).
   .. [#] Additional drain water heat recovery inputs are described in :ref:`water_heater_dwhr`.
+  .. [#] Shared recirculation pump energy will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the recirculation system per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.
   .. [#] PumpPower default based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.
   .. [#] ControlType choices are "manual demand control", "presence sensor demand control", "temperature", "timer", or "no control".